QRM World Conference - Eindhoven 2018

 Allard Droste - Aldowa

-In a very interactive manner Allard will take the audience into his world.
+In a very interactive manner Allard will take the audience into his world, where employees become co-entrepreneurs again.
+He will discuss how to create an environment in which people gain back their strengths.

 13:20 - 14:00 - Track 1